 Shechem was so taken with Dinah that he and his father agreed to this.
 Because Jacob’s household was so wealthy and large, the men of Shechem thought it would be to their benefit to incorporate this family.
 So everyone agreed to be circumcised.
 Genesis 34:25–26 say, “Three days later, while all of them were still in pain, two of Jacob’s sons, Simeon and Levi, Dinah’s brothers, took their swords and attacked the unsuspecting city, killing every male.
 They put Hamor and his son Shechem to the sword and took Dinah from Shechem’s house and left.”
 Then the other brothers looted the city, carrying away everything, including their women and children (verses 27–29).

 When Jacob learned what his sons had done, he was horrified.
 He knew when word got out to the nations around them, they would be in trouble (Genesis 34:30).
-His sons replied that they had vindicated the men who treated their sister like a prostitute (verse 31).
+His sons replied that their actions were vindicated because the men of Shechem had treated their sister like a prostitute (verse 31).
 The next few chapters of Genesis record Jacob moving his family, at God’s instruction (Genesis 35:1), to new lands.
 Nothing more is heard of Dinah in the Bible.